AyushChakraborty/nanoGPT/README.md

 ### Chris Olah's blogs are also a must read to understand about this and related topics
 > ### https://colah.github.io/

-### And last but not the least, the zero to hero series by none other than Mr Andrej Karpathy himself
+### And last but not the least, the zero to hero series by none other than Andrej Karpathy himself
 > ### [![ak](./images/image-2.png)](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)

  ### I already pretrained the model and saved the models params as a torch state dict, which is present in nanoGPT.pth, here is how u can generate some of your own Shakespearean text